📓

 In this step we will setup a project within Azure DevOps.
 An Azure DevOps project can be either public or private, where private projects require a user to be invited before the project can be viewed, cloned or contributed to.

-To setup a project, open a browser and navigate to Azure DevOps and login the credentials which you used to create the Azure DevOps organisation in the prerequisites.
+To setup a project, open a browser and navigate to and login the credentials which you used to create the Azure DevOps organisation in the prerequisites.

 The option, Choose Start free with GitHub, is for teams already using source control in GitHub.
 In this guide you have no version controlled code and want the repositories to sit within Azure DevOps, so choose Start free.